wimdenherder/naturalbornprivacy/README.md

 # Natural Born Privacy
 2 february 2016

+Do you want to use your laptop in public places with full privacy?
-This is a Chrome Extension that hides information and let the screen only be seen by red glasses.
+This Chrome Extension makes it possible for you.
+It lets your screen only be readable with RED GLASSES on.
+This is an open source project.
+At the bottom you will find suggestions for improvement.
+I welcome new updates.
+Thank you and have fun with this one!

 Greetings,
 Wim den Herder

 # Buy the Red Glasses

-The glasses are called "Funbril Johnn Lennon Rood" (Dutch for: Funny Glasses John Lennon Red) https://www.hippiekleding.nl/funbril-john-lennon-rood.html
+The glasses are called "Glasses John Lennon Red" (Dutch: "Funbril Johnn Lennon Rood") https://www.hippiekleding.nl/funbril-john-lennon-rood.html

 # Load the extension